community-z-users/czt/jedit/README.txt

   http://www.jedit.org

-The plugins and extension provided in this directory have been tested using jEdit version 4.2final.
+The plugins and extension provided in this directory have been tested using jEdit version 4.2final and 4.3pre4.

 Installation
 ************